SSCHAcode/python-sscha/UserGuide/faq.rst

 How do I start a calculation if the Dynamical matrices have imaginary frequencies?
     :raw-html:`<br />`
-    A good starting point for a sscha minimization are the dynamical matrix obtained from a harmonic calculation.
+    A good starting point for a sscha minimization are the dynamical matrices obtained from a harmonic calculation.
 However, they can have imaginary frequencies.
 This may be related to both instabilities (the structure is a saddle-point of the Born-Oppenheimer energy landscape) or to a not well-converged choice of the parameters for computing the harmonic frequencies.
     In both cases, it is very easy to get a new dynamical matrix that is positive definite and can be used as a starting point.
 An example is made in Turorial on H3S.
     Assuming your not positive definite dynamical matrix is in Quantum Espresso format "harm1" ... "harmN" (with N the number of irreducible q points), you can generate a positive definite dynamical matrix "positive1" ... "positiveN" with the following python script that uses CellConstructor.